vadimv/server-components/README.md

 ### Plain HTML pages

 There are two types of web pages:
-* Single-page applications (SPA)
+* Single-page application (SPA) pages
 * Plain pages

 An RSP web application can contain a mix of both types.
-For example, an admin part can be a Single-page application, and the client facing part made of plain pages.
+For example, an admin part can be a Single-page application page, and the client facing part made of plain pages.

 The ``head()`` function creates an HTML ``head`` tag for an SPA type page.
-This type of header contains a script, that enables WebSocket communication and reacting to the browser events after the page loads.
+This type of header injects a script, which establishes a WebSocket connection between the browser's page and the server and enables reacting to the browser events.

-The ``plainHead()`` renders the markup with the ``head`` tag without this script resulting in a plain detached HTML page.
+The ``plainHead()`` renders the markup with the ``head`` tag without injecting of this script resulting in a plain detached HTML page.

 The ``statusCode()`` and ``addHeaders()`` methods enable to change result response HTTP status code and headers.
 For example: